Composition, Cooperation, and Coordination of Computational Systems: Other system models in the literature

-\paragraph{State machines} However, to introduce more advanced matter like safety or liveness requirements, Rajeev Alur turns to state machines, very similar to the I/O-automata in this article.
+However, to introduce more advanced matter like safety or liveness requirements, Rajeev Alur turns to state machines, very similar to the I/O-automata in this article.

 Both, SCRs (p.66) and APs (p.141) have naturally associated transitions systems by declaring the input and output variables to be local variables.
-With a pair of states $(s, t)$ he identifies $s \stackrel{i/o}{\rightarrow} t$ as the reaction for some input $i$ and some output $o$ for SCRs - which is exactly the notation of a transition of the DIOA.
-For APs he adds the undefined value $\perp$ to the possible values of input and output variables in case they are not involved in an action - which is one of the essential ideas distinguishing NIOAs from DIOAs.
+With a pair of states $(s, t)$ he identifies $s \stackrel{i/o}{\rightarrow} t$ as the reaction for some input $i$ and some output $o$ for SCRs - which is exactly the notation I used.
+For APs he adds the undefined value $\perp$ to the possible values of input and output variables in case they are not involved in an action - which is one of the essential ideas distinguishing nondeterministic from deterministic I/O transition systems.

 So, from an automata perspective, the difference between SRCs and APs is mapped onto the deterministic versus nondeterministic issue - very similar to the approach of this article.
 However, what is lacking is recursion in the deterministic case and most importantly the role concept and therewith the distinction between the inner and outer coupling, the essence of the process model of this article.